zitadel/zitadel/load-test/README.md

 * `make machine_pat_login`
   setup: creates machines and a pat for each machine
   test: calls user info endpoint with the given pats
+* `make machine_client_credentials_login`
+  setup: creates machines and a client credential secret for each machine
+  test: calls token endpoint with the `client_credentials` grant type.
 * `make user_info`
   setup: creates human users and signs them in
   test: calls user info endpoint using the given humans